mariusrubo/Unity-SkinnedMeshRenderer-ChangeTexture/README.md

 # Purpose
-These scripts allow you to display your heartbeat live on your avatar, changing its skin's texture with every beat.
+These scripts allow you to display your heartbeat live on your avatar, changing its skin's texture with every beat and fading back between beats.

 ![alt tag](https://github.com/mariusrubo/Unity-DisplayHeartbeat/blob/master/characterChangeColor.png)